SonjaJanssen/Reproducible-Research-Week-2-Project-1/README.md

  Assignment Reproducible Research Week 2 Course Project 1
 ## Introduction

-It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a:
+It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up:
 -     http://www.fitbit.com/
 -     http://www.nike.com/us/en_us/c/nikeplus-fuelband or
 -     https://jawbone.com/up